KosenkoDmitriy/track_v2/README.md

 - Complete the installation in an existing Rails application:

+  $ bin/rails g alchemy:devise:install
   $ bin/rake alchemy:install

-- Complete the upgrade of an existing Alchemy installation:

-  $ bin/rake alchemy:upgrade
+  $ bin/rails server

-and follow the onscreen instructions.
+  and point your browser to http://localhost:3000/admin and follow the onscreen instructions to finalize the installation.

 Need help?
 Try: